1kmHQ/Book/06-zone-blueprint.md

 - **Onboarding bonus**: Small payment for each provider they successfully bring on who completes their first 10 rides
 - **Problem resolution bonus**: Incentive for disputes resolved without escalation

-Total additional income: ₹4,000-8,000/month on top of driving earnings.
+Total additional income: ₹2,000-8,000/month on top of driving earnings, depending on zone size and performance.
 Enough to be meaningful, not so much that it becomes a desk job.

 ### Who They Are